MLWester/Create-Your-Own-Adventure-Game/README.md

 ```

 ## Build the App:
-This command is optional becuase dotnet run will also build the app prior to running the app if needed.
+This command is optional because dotnet run will also build the app prior to running the app if needed.
 But to build the application without running the application, type this command in the terminal.
 Building the app let's the compiler compile and warn you of any compile errors or problems.
 ```
 dotnet build
 ```